AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-authentication.md

 - Supports token-based authentication for applications connecting to SQL Data Warehouse.
 - Supports Multi-Factor authentication through Active Directory Universal Authentication for SQL Server Management Studio.
 For a description of Multi-Factor Authentication, see [SSMS support for Azure AD MFA with SQL Database and SQL Data Warehouse](../sql-database/sql-database-ssms-mfa-authentication.md).

+> [!NOTE]
-> [AZURE.NOTE] Azure Active Directory is still relatively new and has some limitations.
+> Azure Active Directory is still relatively new and has some limitations.
 To ensure that Azure Active Directory is a good fit for your environment, see [Azure AD features and limitations][], specifically the Additional considerations.

 ### Configuration steps